How to install a heated towel rail

-Pendant lights add warmth and depth to a room, can act as a focal point and they complement most bathroom finishes, including stone, polished and matt.
-They can be clustered together or spread out to suit your bathroom’s style and lighting needs.
+Pendant lights add warmth and depth to a room, can act as a focal point, and they complement most bathroom finishes, including stone, polished and matte.
+They can be clustered together or spread out to suit your bathroom's style and lighting needs.

 Pay close attention to the height you hang your pendants – too low and they won't throw adequate light, too high and they may not look right.
 Find out what to consider when hanging a pendant light.

 When placed either side of a mirror, wall sconces are an effective lighting option.
-They come in a variety of designs and colours that will suit almost any bathroom’s style.
+They come in a variety of designs and colours that'll suit almost any bathroom's style.